Critical initialisation in continuous approximations of binary neural networks: Signal propagation theory for continuous surrogates

-which we can read from the vector equation \eqref{eq:GBdefn}.
-Note in the first layer the denominator expression differs since in the first level of mean field analysis the inputs are not considered random (since we are in a supervised learning setting, see supplementary material \cite{Stamatescu19SM}).
+We show in Appendix~\ref{ch:appendixB} that the stochastic and deterministic binary neuron cases reduce to the same signal propagation equations, up to scaling constants.
+In light of this, we consider the deterministic $\sign(\cdot)$ neuron case, since equation for the field is slightly simpler:

+which we can be read from the Eq. \ref{eq:GBdefn}.
 As in the continuous case we are interested in computing the variance $q_{aa}^\ell = \frac{1}{N_\ell} \sum_i (h_{i;a}^\ell)^2$ and covariance $\Ebb h^\ell_{i;a}h^\ell_{j;b} = q^\ell_{ab}\delta_{ij}$, via recursive formulae.
-The key to the derivation is recognising that the denominator is a self-averaging quantity,

-where we have used the properties that the $M_{ij}^\ell$ and $h^{\ell-1}_i$ are each $\text{i.i.d.}$ random variables at initialisation, and independent \cite{spinGlass}.
-Following this self-averaging argument, we can take expectations more readily as shown in the supplementary material \cite{Stamatescu19SM}, finding the variance recursion
+The key to the derivation is recognising that the denominator $\sqrt{\Sigma_{MF,ii}^\ell}$ is a self-averaging quantity \cite{spinGlass}.
+This means it concentrates in probability to its expected value for large $N$.
+Therefore we can safely replace it with its expectation.
+Following this self-averaging argument, we can take expectations more readily as shown in the appendices.
+We find the variance recursion to be